 The car's hourly rate applies for each hour you have the car, until you reach the daily rate (usually 5 hours).
 The daily rate is the most you will pay for the car for any 24 hour period.

 For example, if the car costs $5 an hour or $25 a day, you will be charged for each hour up to 5 hours (5 x $5 = $25) and then the rate will be capped at $25 for the remainder of that 24-hour period.

-This would apply to any 24 hour period from the time your booking started.
+This would apply to any 24 hour period from the time your trip started.
 So for example, 9am one day till 9am the next day is a 'day' for the purpose of calculating the rate.

 This makes Car Next Door vehicles really economical if you need to get around town for a day (or more)!
 Check out this cost comparison against car rental and other traditional car share options.

 Note that there is also a distance charge for every kilometre you drive, which includes fuel and covers the Owner for wear and tear.